 A popular après-ski spot, 21 Steps is a two-storey building in Whistler Village with scenic mountain views.
 The Attic is above the dining room and has two large-screen TVs, which constantly play cinematic movies.
 Downstairs in the Kitchen + Bar, the menu is full of modern comfort food.
 Baby back ribs, tiger prawns and sea scallops and braised Australian lamb shanks are just a taster of the dishes you can expect at 21 Steps.

 Named after the curvature on a ski or snowboard, Sidecut is a modern steakhouse with a cozy setting.
 Start with the breakfast buffet or relax by the fireplace after a day on the slopes.
-Sidecut has signature rubs and sauces for their steaks, including Lemon Buddha, Blueberry Hill, Herbal Ember and Red Herron.
+Sidecut offers signature rubs and sauces for steaks, including Lemon Buddha, Blueberry Hill, Herbal Ember and Red Herron.
 The menu includes a variety of surf (seafood) and turf (meat) options.

 For something a little different and less fancy, check out the Mexican Corner, a classy restaurant featuring dark wood tones and decorated with eclectic works of art.
 They have separate lunch, après-ski and dinner menus, all of them featuring traditional Mexican cuisine.

 The Rimrock menu is constantly changing from season to season.
 A chef’s fresh fish selection is an option on the menu, along with other delicious meat and seafood dishes.
 Scallops, lobster, duck, tuna, venison, lamb, beef and salmon are all current menu choices.